eyesofjeremy/vanilla-adaptive-maps/README.md

 > You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA 02110-1301 USA

 A copy of the license is included in the root of the plugin’s directory.
-The file is named `LICENSE`.
+The file is named `LICENSE.txt`.

 # Credits